 Many top tier and highly selective schools require or recommend SAT Subject Tests.
 Even at colleges that do not require SAT Subject Tests in general, certain specialized programs within those colleges (such as pre-med) may require or recommend SAT Subject Tests for admission purposes.

 In all, about 8.5% of colleges regard SAT Subject Test Scores as holding "considerable" or "moderate" importance in the admissions process, according to NACAC's 2017 "State of College Admission" report.

 P.S.
 If a college advises applicants that SAT Subject Tests are "recommended" or "encouraged," it's a good idea to submit them.

 Which SAT Subject Tests should I take?

 Colleges that recommend or require SAT Subject Tests often suggest or specify two tests, sometimes three.
-If you have a choice, take the tests where you’ll score the highest or where you'll demonstrate your strength in the field you are planning to major in.
+If you have a choice, take the tests where you will score the highest and where you'll demonstrate your strength in the field you are planning to major in.
 For example, if you are planning to be a pre-med major, it would be appropriate to submit scores from the Math Level 2 test, along with a science test (Biology or Chemistry).

 When should I take them?